georgejhunt/olpc_pwrlogs/acpower/README.rst

   -s START, --start START
                         start report this dd/mm/yy
   -e END, --end END     end report this dd/mm/yy
-  -v, --verbose         show debugging information
+  -p, --powersegments   list individual power details -v, --verbose         show debugging information

+The -d --daily option shows an x-y scattergram with days growing down, and hours spreading across.
+The scattergram which generated the above bar chart looks like:

+ One line per day.
+Current day: 2014/07/23
+                                                                                     XXXXXXXXXXX
+ XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX                                          XXX
+                        XXXXXXXXXXXXXXXXXXXXXXXXX                   XXXXXXXXXXXXXXXXXXXXX

+The -p option will list the details of each segment of available power:

+ INDIVIDUAL POWER PERIODS:
+ 2014/07/23-20:41:18- 0 days 0 hours and 3 minutes
+ 2014/07/23-21:00:37- 0 days 14 hours and 12 minutes
+ 2014/07/24-21:37:04- 0 days 0 hours and 47 minutes
+ 2014/07/25-05:41:53- 0 days 6 hours and 5 minutes
+ 2014/07/25-16:31:16- 0 days 5 hours and 28 minutes

-If you want to record the listing, and sent it via email, or print it, you can redirect the output from the screen to a file, and then copy that file to a USB stick.
+If you want to record the listing, and send it via email, or print it, you can redirect the output from the screen to a file, and then copy that file to a USB stick.

         - Use "df -h" to see the path associated with your USB stick (Usually it is /run/media/olpc/<USB stick label>
-        - Redirect the ouptup of the print_pwrlog to a file "print_pwrlog > <path of USB stick><filename of your chosing>"
+        - Redirect the ouptup of the print_pwrlog to a file :

+           *acpower > /run/media/olpc/1838-1234/mypowersummary*

         - Take the USB stick to an internet connected computer and email the report. or
         - Put the USB stick in a computer that is connected to  printer, open the file in a text editor, and print it.